 Note: All years refer to fiscal years starting on 1 April of any given year.

-2 Average VAPE will be compared to the FY2020-21 base year.
+- Timing to be confirmed after coordination with other Changi ecosystem stakeholders and subject to commercial availability of - 2 Average VAPE will be compared to the FY2020-21 base year.

 OUR SUSTAINABILITY THEMES